Українська

 The Museum of the History of the Bohuslav Region is considered to be one of the most creative historical museums in small towns of Ukraine.

-It is located in a two-story building of the former ministerial school in 1907.
+It is located in Bohuslav in a two-story building of the former ministerial school in 1907.

-The exposition presents an interesting collection of archaeological finds of the Paleolithic era, household items of Scythians and ancient Slavs, ancient Rus jewelry, Cossack relics, photographs and documents of the Ukrainian Revolution.
+The exposition presents an interesting collection of archaeological finds from the Paleolithic era, household items of Scythians and ancient Slavs, ancient Rus jewelry, Cossack relics, photographs and documents from the period of the Ukrainian Revolution, related to the Medvyn Uprising.

 The original is decorated with exhibition halls in the spirit of its time.
 First, visitors enter a cave of the Stone Age, then go from the Scythian burial to the wooden frame of Bohuslav Castle, then find themselves in the interiors of a village house and a burgher house, where the iron stairs fall into the era of industrialization.